-As Fans Rally To Save ‘The OA’ Netflix Continues To Maintain The Series Will Not Return
+As Fans Rally To Save ‘The OA,’ Netflix Continues To Maintain The Series Will Not Return

 As a result of this, many fans believed that Netflix was merely tying into the Season 2 finale and the cancelation announcement was a marketing ploy.

 Using the theme from The OA, in that the five movements featured in the TV series can create change, many took to social media showing themselves performing the movements.
-In addition, a petition was developed on Change.org as well as a campaign asking Netflix to reconsider their decision.
+In addition, a petition was developed on Change.org, as well as a campaign asking Netflix to reconsider their decision.

 According to NME, fans started using the hashtags #TheOAIsReal and #SaveTheOA to post artwork inspired by the series in an effort to save the TV series.

-According to Forbes, who asked Netflix directly about the cancelation, all of these endeavors may be in vain as Netflix is still maintaining that The OA is canceled.
+According to Forbes, who asked Netflix directly about the cancelation, all of these endeavors may be in vain, as Netflix is still maintaining that The OA is canceled.

 Via correspondence, Netflix issued a “restatement that the show is not returning” to Forbes.
 They also then directed the outlet back to the original statement made by Cindy Holland.